C4ptainCrunch/thesis/source/index.rst

     <h1>Acknowledgements</h1>

-I would like to thank everybody that helped me and supported me during the writing of my thesis, with a particular mention to my father that spent countless hours by my side helping me, my mother that encouraged me to finish my studies, my girlfriend that was always supportive and my promotor that followed me during the many years of my master studies.
-Thank you from the bottom of my heart!
+I would like to thank everybody that helped me and supported me during the writing of my thesis, with a particular mention to: my father that spent countless hours by my side helping me, my mother that encouraged me to finish my studies, my girlfriend that was always supportive, my promotor that followed me during the many years of my master studies and my colleague that gave me the opportunity to write while working.
+Thank you all from the bottom of my heart!